 “But what about this mess?”
 Eresh asked.

 “Eresh, I need you to do something for me.
 Please.
-The police will be here soon— they’ll have heard the gunshot— and I need you and Eftychia to wait here for them.”
+The police will be here soon— they’ll have heard the gunshots— and I need you and Eftychia to wait here for them.”

-“Please, Eresh.
-I’m trusting you with this.
+“Eresh, I’m trusting you with this.
 When the police arrive, tell them…tell them you were in the area when you heard the gunshot, and when you arrived, you found these men attacking each other.
 You waited to investigate until it was safe, but it turns out this one,” Leandros nodded at the unconscious man, “Was still alive.
-Eftychia, you hit him to protect yourself and Eresh”
+Eftychia, you hit him to protect yourself and Eresh.”

-Eftychia just nodded, but Eresh asked, “What if he wakes up and tells them what really happened?”
+“What if he wakes up and tells them what really happened?”
+Eresh asked.

 “What’s he going to say, that he was trying to assassinate me?
 You’ll be fine, Eresh.
 You have money and Unity connections.
-Even if this man tells the truth, there’s nothing the police are going to do to you.
-Let Ms. Jones take the lead.”
+Even if this man tells the truth, there’s nothing the police are going to do to you.”

 “We’ll be fine,” Leandros promised, and Gareth nodded.
-Gareth helped lead Leandros away, slowly, and neither of them looked back.
+Gareth helped lead Leandros away and neither of them looked back.

 A/N: Next week, we get to witness Roman and Leandros’ reunion. 🙂 Think it’ll be a pleasant one?